 Route 66 Start to Finish: California 315 miles (507 km)

-The rustic timber-roofed A-frame exterior and correspondingly rustic interior evokes a rather cinematic and eclectic mood.
+The rustic timber-roofed A-frame exterior and correspondingly rustic interior evoke a rather cinematic and eclectic mood.

 Address: Bagdad Cafe | 46548 National Trails Highway | Newberry Springs, CA 92365